volodymyrhudyma/blog/content/blog/spell-checking-your-inputs-with-html-only.md

 ---
-title: Spell Checking Your Inputs With HTML Only
+title: Enable Spell Checking With HTML Only
 tag:
   - Other
 promote: false
-metaDescription: // META
-teaser: // TEASER
+metaDescription: Learn a spellcheck HTML attribute which is user for checking spelling errors in inputs, textareas and content editable fields.
+shareImage: /img/spell-checking-min.jpg
+teaser: Recently I was browsing the Internet and stumbled upon an interesting HTML attribute that allows performing a spell checking of your inputs, text areas, and content editable fields.
+This can get an extremely useful addition to your website if...
 date: 2021-03-13T14:39:24.270Z
 ---
 Recently I was browsing the Internet and stumbled upon an interesting HTML attribute that allows performing a spell checking of your inputs, text areas, and content editable fields.